Meditation for April 20th

 No one grieves or goes through pain the same way, so no one has to do it the way someone else did.
 Let people experience their own damn pain.

-Don’t get to know anyone and don’t spend anytime with anyone and so when they leave by mortality or by physical geography, you won’t feel anything.
+Don’t get to know anyone, and don’t spend any time with anyone, so when they leave, by mortality or by physical geography, you won’t feel anything.